epartington/pan-os-mcp/README.md

 ## Features

-- Retrieve address objects from Palo Alto Networks firewalls
+- Retrieve address objects from Palo Alto Networks firewalls and Panorama
 - Retrieve security zones from Palo Alto Networks firewalls
 - Retrieve security policies from Palo Alto Networks firewalls
 - Get system information from Palo Alto Networks firewalls
+- Support for Panorama device groups and shared address objects
 - Built using the `FastMCP` class from the `modelcontextprotocol` Python SDK
 - Exposes network (HTTP/SSE) endpoints for integration with Windsurf and MCP clients